-1. In 2024, the company received an assessment result under the CORPORATE GOVERNANCE REPORT OF THAI LISTED COMPANIES (CGR) project by the Thai Institute of Directors Association at the "Excellent" level or "5 stars" for the second consecutive year.
+1. In 2024, the company received an assessment result under the CORPORATE GOVERNANCE REPORT OF THAI LISTED COMPANIES (CGR)

 2. In 2024, the company received an assessment result for the quality of the Annual General Meeting of Listed Companies for the year 2024 (Annual General Meeting Checklist).
 The assessment was conducted by the Thai Investors Association.
 The company received 99 points, categorized as "Excellent and deserve as an example" from a total of 808 listed companies surveyed in 2024.